-The digital brochure provides basic information about the computerized CPA examination, effective April 2004.
-This document helps candidates understand changes in the examination and provides guidance on the overall CPA examination process: applying to take the exam, scheduling and taking exam sections and receiving grades.
+The American Institute of Certified Public Accountants (AICAP) digital brochure provides basic information about the computerized CPA examination and can help you understand changes in the examination and provide guidance on the overall CPA examination process including applying to take the exam, scheduling and taking exam sections and receiving grades.

 Additional Certification Ethics Exam Requirement in Illinois

 Students who have attended educational institutions outside of the United States need their transcripts evaluated.
-For more information, visit: The International Information section of the Illinois Board of Examiners website.
+Visit the Illinois Board of Examiners for more information.

 Tutorial and Practice Test

-An extensive amount of information is covered on the exam.
+Get more familiar with the CPA exam by taking a practice test through AICPA.
 A review course is recommended to help you prepare for the exam.

 Business and Applied Technology Division